 - i.
-On August 6, 2010 the MOL promulgated guidelines for local government and other administrative and police agencies to follow during their interrogations and to arrange personnel from NGOs to accompany foreign workers during inquiries.
+On August 6, 2010 the MOL promulgated guidelines for local government and other administrative and police agencies to follow during their interrogations and to arrange personnel from NGOs to accompany foreign nationals during inquiries.
 The guideline indicates how to find interpreters from the counseling service centers and NGOs to accompany foreign workers to inquiries so the victims can be well informed of their legal rights and obligations. - ii.
-To set a reasonable compensation for interpreters, the MOL amended and promulgated Guidelines for the Implementation of Examinations of Foreign Workers in Company with NGOs by Local Governments on August 11, 2017, covering interpretation of administrative or criminal cases where foreign workers are involved in Taiwan.
-The interpretation fee per case was also adjusted from NT\$500 to NT\$600 for the first two hours and from NT\$155 to NT\$300 after the third hour (inclusive); the interpretation fee by night shall be twice the fee by day.
+To set a reasonable compensation for interpreters, the MOL amended and promulgated the "Directions for Municipality, City and County Governments Practicing the Mechanism of Non-Governmental Organizations Accompanying Foreign Nationals to Enquiries" on August 11, 2017, covering interpretation of administrative or criminal cases where foreign workers are involved in Taiwan.
+The interpretation fee per case was also adjusted from

+NT\$500 to NT\$600 for the first two hours and from NT\$155 to NT\$300 after the third hour (inclusive); the interpretation fee by night shall be twice the fee by day.
 To ensure the reasonableness of the interpretation fee, the length of time of interpretation shall be calculated beginning at the agreed time; travel allowances were also set to ensure the reasonableness of the interpretation fee, the length of time of interpretation shall be calculated beginning at the agreed time; travel allowances were also set.
-On May 14, 2019, the MOL amended and promulgated the above Guidelines, specifying that the appointment of companions and interpreters shall be subject to the consent and choice of foreign workers to safeguard foreign workers' welfare; in addition, the definition of hours of interpretation was amended to avoid misunderstanding.
+On May 14, 2019, the MOL amended and promulgated the above Directions, specifying that the appointment of companions and interpreters shall be subject to the consent and choice of foreigners to safeguard foreign workers' welfare; in addition, the definition of hours of interpretation was amended to avoid misunderstanding.
 The amendment also specified that personnel of private employment service agencies shall not be interpreters.